The Most Important Things to Know About Type 2 Diabetes

 - Cardiovascular disease hits people with diabetes hard: They are twice as likely to have heart disease or stroke than someone without diabetes.
 Over time, high blood sugar can damage blood vessels and the nerves that control your heart.
 People with diabetes are also prone to high blood pressure, high LDL cholesterol, and high triglycerides—all of which increase the risk of heart disease.

-- Kidney damage (nephropathy) occurs when excess glucose damages the blood vessels that filter waste in the kidneys.
+- Kidney damage (nephropathy) occurs when the excess glucose damages the blood vessels that filter waste in the kidneys.
 Diabetes can lead to chronic kidney disease or irreversible end-stage kidney disease, which often requires dialysis or a kidney transplant.

 How can you prevent type 2 diabetes?